 Running Touch first appeared on the Australian music scene in 2010 as the founding guitarist of band Ocean Grove and has since developed as a solo artist.

 He released his first solo single in 2015, ‘This Is Just To Say’, and his first EP, A Body Slow in 2017.
-Today, Friday September 25th, Running Touch has released his latest single, a version of ‘Signs’ that is stripped back and unlike anything fans have seen yet.
+On Friday September 25th, Running Touch has released his single, a version of ‘Signs’ that is stripped back and unlike anything fans have seen yet.

 Running Touch has had a very busy few years between creating new music, being awarded Most Performed Dance Work of the Year for his collaboration with Hayden James on ‘Better Together’, and his single, ‘My Hands’ being certified ARIA Gold in Australia.